-In an experiment described in the Rothe paper \cite{rothe}, the experimental evidence of deviations from the exponential decay law at long times, later than the crossover time $T$, was reported.
-This result gives rise to another problem which now becomes important: If (and how) deviations from the exponential decay law at long times affect the energy of the unstable state and its decay rate at this time region.
+As it was mentioned in Sec.
+2, the experimental evidence of deviations from the exponential decay law at long times, much later than the crossover time $T$, was reported in \cite{rothe}.
+This result gives rise to problem which is important for our considerations: If (and how) deviations from the exponential decay law at long times affect the decay rate of the unstable state and the energy of the system in this state.

-From relations (\ref{P(t)}), (\ref{gamma-3}), (\ref{gamma-h}) it is seen that the amplitude $A(t)$ contains information about the decay law ${\cal P}(t)$ of the state $|M\rangle$ and about the decay rate $\it\Gamma (t)$.
-It was also shown that using (\ref{h}) the information about the energy $E_{M}(t)$ of the system in the unstable state considered can also be extracted from the survival amplitude $A(t)$: The energy of the system in the unstable state $|M\rangle$ (the instantaneous energy), $E_{M}(t)$, is equal to the real part of the effective hamiltonian $h_{M}(t)$ (see eg. \cite{pra}),